 The World Mosquito Program is implementing a self-sustaining, cost-effective form of vector control, without needing to continually suppress the mosquito population.
 In contrast to insecticide-based programs, or the use of Wolbachia for population suppression, our method has the potential to offer sustained protection from disease regardless of the number of mosquitoes present in the environment.

 We aren’t trying to reduce the overall number of mosquitoes, instead we aim to boost the number of Wolbachia-carrying mosquitoes to reduce their ability to transmit diseases.
 We release a small number of male and female mosquitoes with Wolbachia over a number of weeks and these mosquitoes then mate with the wild mosquito population.
 The bacteria are passed from generation to generation, and over time, the percentage of mosquitoes carrying Wolbachia grows until it remains high without need for further releases.
 Mosquitoes with Wolbachia are less able to transmit viruses to people, so the risk of outbreaks in those areas is greatly reduced or eliminated.

 Our work has shown that Wolbachia can sustain itself in mosquito populations without continual reapplication, making this a long-term, cost-effective and self-sustaining approach.
-We are currently adapting our approach for use in large, urban environments, and targeting a cost of US$1 per person protected.
+We are currently adapting our approach for use in large, urban, high-density environments.

 Learn more about our sustainability model here.

 - 9Will the World Mosquito Program's Wolbachia method be effective in the long-term?